euantorano/faster-command-line-tools-in-nim/README.md

 make run
 ```

-This will also create a file `output/results.txt` which is a combination of all other results in a single file.

 You can also run individual targets if you're working on improving a target:

 - **C**: `make c_run`